-There are two off-street car parking areas which service the active sporting precinct of the park and Windsor Bowling Club:
+There are two off-street car parking areas which service the active sporting and passive lake-side recreation precincts and Windsor Bowling Club:

 - 1. Tebbutt Street (northern adjacent to grandstand and oval); and - 2.
 George Street (eastern adjacent to Windsor Bowling Club, tennis courts and CWA building).